 Supplements are especially beneficial in situations where eating the amount of food necessary to achieve a desired health benefit is challenging.
 Four examples of when supplements are usually a must to help you achieve the desired outcome are: Nitric Oxide, vitamin D, vitamin B-12 for older individuals, and Omega-3, especially for non-fish eaters.

 To get the healthy blood pressure support benefits of high nitrate foods as well as the many other proposed benefits, you really need to eat about 2 cups or more every single day.
 High nitrate vegetables include kale, arugula, spinach, swiss chard, and beets.
 Even the most practiced vegetable eaters likely don’t consume 2 cups or more of these vegetables every single day, even with juicing.
-If this is you, a greens or beet supplement may benefit you, especially if you are over the age of forty when nitric oxide production in the body plummets.
-Look for a greens or beet supplement that is pure dried and concentrated whole food.
+If this is you, a beet supplement may benefit you, especially if you are over the age of forty when nitric oxide production in the body plummets.
+Look for a beet supplement that is pure dried and concentrated whole food.
 It should have a nutrition facts label instead of a supplement label because it is a whole food product.
 These powders can be mixed with water or may be added into a smoothie to be easily consumed daily, or just on days you can’t quite meet your 2 c. quota of high nitrate veg.